Welcome to today's edition of the Rush 24-7 Podcast.

 We have a free side and we have the subscriber side.

-The revamped rush stack of stuff.
+The revamped Rush stack of stuff.

-Now you will get specifically the stories that I talk about on the program and uh select list of a few others that I intended to get to but ran out of time.
+Now you will get specifically the stories that I talk about on the program and select list of a few others that I intended to get to but ran out of time.

-It's going to be more of a real-time-based feature rather than just a generic list of places that I go to prep the show.
+It's going to be more of a real-time based feature rather than just a generic list of places that I go to prep the show.

-If I don't talk about it, it's not that important for you to know about, so that if you don't see it there, it's it's not a big deal.
+If I don't talk about it, it's not that important for you to know about.

 The design is absolutely gorgeous.

-Uh we didn't really have penile extension ads.
+We didn't really have penile extension ads.

 I was just mentioning that.

-I mean, who would have known there was so much clutter in there?
+I mean, who would have known?

 Somebody could accused us of it, and we might not have been able to deny it.

-A couple other things are going to happen here, folks.
+Now, a couple other things are going to happen here, folks.

 And of course, sports.

-But the stick to the issues crowd here really resents it when I take time out from bashing the left and telling the truth about the news.
+But the stick-to-the-issues crowd here really resents it when I take time out from bashing the left and telling the truth about the news.

-And the same thing with uh with sports.
+And the same thing with sports.

-And on the tech section, for example, I'm gonna offer with screenshots tips on how to fix things that go wrong with your iPhone or hidden features that you may not know about, uh, how to check battery life, how to get the best battery life, um, all kinds of little things that most users probably don't even know are available on their iPhone or iPad.
+And on the tech section, for example, I'm going to offer with screenshots tips on how to fix things that go wrong with your iPhone or hidden features that you may not know about, how to check battery life, how to get the best battery life.

 And there's going to be a way for you to submit questions.